mkkellogg/GTE/README.md

 	- Assimp: assimp
 	- DevIL: devil
-	- Glut: freeglut
+	- GLUT: freeglut
-	- Glew: glew
+	- GLEW: glew

 	You will also need to make sure to have 'gcc' and 'g++' installed on your machine.